Consumer Metrics Institute

 2) The pace of the mid-twentieth century economy was such that a quarterly update was considered adequate for largely academic pursuits.
 Our indexes, however, have a daily time resolution and are updated daily (within days of data acquisition) for the benefit of the investing public.

-3) The BEA extensively revises their numbers over several months in order to get the numbers finally 'right'.
+3) The BEA extensively revises their numbers over several months (and ultimately over several years) in order to get the numbers finally 'right'.
 This may have been acceptable 60 years ago, particularly when used for leisurely academic analysis.
 In contrast, our daily numbers are final when published.

 4) There is a natural lag between changes in demand and when the impact of those changes filter down through the supply chain to factories.
 If Consumer demand is the fundamental stimulus of most economic activity in the U.S., we are much closer to (or further 'upstream' towards) the source of any changes in the economy.